kebaldwi/ansible_lab_v1/LabFlow.md

 There are 3 tasks that are very similar.
 Each uses the [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) module to render configuration based on the specified Jinja2 template.

 The first task, named Core Config Render, will render a config based on the template called [core_config.j2](templates/core_config.j2).
 The rendered configuration will be written to a file named after the host in the review_configs directory, such that the host 10.2.6.14, will result in a file called **10.2.6.14.config**.
-There is a new keyword in this task that we haven't seen before:  **when**.
+There is a new parameter in this task that we haven't seen before:  **when**.

-The **when** keyword allows us to add a condition for when this task will run.
+The **when** parameter allows us to add a condition for when this task will run.
 In this case, we only want to render the Core configuration for hosts in the group **core**.  **When** allows us to specify a comprehensive host group for the playbook while still limiting each task to only the hosts to which it should apply.
 Host group is only one of the conditions that can be used in a when statement.

 ```
     - name: Core Config Render